johnbintz/jasmine-headless-webkit/index.md

 This is the same as running `jasmine-headless-webkit -c`.

-## Continuous Integration and Using Xvfb
+## Continuous Integration Using Xvfb

 Since most continuous integration servers do not have a display, you will need to use Xvfb or virtual framebuffer Xserver for Version 11.
 If you elect not to use Xvfb, you will